energy-origin/eo-auth/README.md

 # Auth

-This is the repository for the Auth-domain - a part of [Project Energy Track and Trace](https://github.com/Energy-Track-and-Trace).
+This is the repository for the Auth-domain - a part of [Energy Origin](https://github.com/Energinet-DataHub/energy-origin).

 This domain is responsible for: